 Using these combinations of drugs, up to 90% of patients may go into a remission from their disease.
 However, disease ‘flares’ occur frequently in GPA (between 60 and 80% of patients) and so treatment may last for many years and most patients will need very long term monitoring of their condition.

 As GPA is a disease of the immunity and most of these medications affect the immune system, your ability to fight certain infections can be reduced.
 For this reason, doctors may prescribe an antibiotic, Co-Trimoxazole (Septrin), to reduce the risk of chest and sinus infections.

-If the symptoms of GPA are not sufficiently controlled by these methods, newer, biologic drugs are being tested (click here for the abstract of our published paper on the subject).
-Rituximab is an intravenous medication used in treating Rheumatoid Arthritis, Systemic Lupus Erythematosus (SLE or lupus) and cancers such as lymphoma.
-It has been found to be effective in patients with severe GPA and recent clinical trials have led to approval by the US FDA and the European agencies for use in GPA, especially in patients who experience disease relapses.
+Biologic drugs have significantly improved the clinical prognosis of severe GPA (click here for the abstract of our published paper on the subject).
+Rituximab is an intravenous medication used in treating the auto-immune disorders Rheumatoid Arthritis and Lupus (Systemic Lupus Erythematosus or SLE) and cancers such as lymphoma.
+Rituximab was found to be as effective as cyclophosphamide in patients with severe GPA and clinical trials led to approval by the US FDA and the European agencies for use in GPA, especially in patients who experience disease relapses.
 It works by reducing the number of B-cells (a type of white blood cell) that drive the inflammatory process.
 However, Rituximab can significantly hamper the immune system, so infections are a risk.

 Surgical treatments are reserved for limited complications of GPA.
 They are used as an adjunct to the above medical therapies.
 Surgical biopsies are also used to aid diagnosis of GPA.